Student Field Trips

-To schedule a field trip, call our Indoor Education Manager at (616) 974-5239, or complete a registration form and email.
+To schedule a field trip, call our Education Assistant at (616) 977-7683, or complete a registration request form and submit via email.
 Please schedule your field trip a minimum of two weeks in advance.
-If scheduling during our Butterflies are Blooming exhibition, please register early.
+If scheduling during our Butterflies Are Blooming exhibition, please register early.
 Please note: Once our Education Assistant has confirmed your field trip date and time via email, then you may consider your field trip scheduled.

-We require one chaperone for every four preschoolers, six elementary students; eight middle students; or 10 high school students.
+We require one chaperone for every four preschoolers, six elementary students; eight middle school students; or 10 high school students.